Auditor General Releases October Report

 Food safety—we have found it necessary to repeat for the second time the government’s need to improve and integrate its accountability for food safety and report the results of its strategy.
-Our audit results, which include what the government has achieved, are summarized at
+Our audit results, which include what the government has achieved, are summarized at page 51.

 Information technology—IT is fundamental to program and service delivery, yet we regularly find various IT weaknesses.
 This report includes five new IT recommendations.
 The weaknesses point to a lack of consistently adequate IT oversight.
 The office will be following up on its outstanding recommendation to Executive Council (see page 119) that was designed to improve oversight of IT security throughout the government.

 Accountability—at the heart of the office’s recommendations in these three areas is the need for improved accountability that would produce better results and lower risks.
 Accountability is the obligation to show continually improving results in the context of fair and agreed on expectations.
 For Albertans to receive the value for money they deserve, all those who use public resources must:

 - set measurable goals and responsibilities

 - plan what needs to be done to achieve goals